ashimiblessing/walletapp/README.md

 - The HASH_KEY variable is used in generating the API keys

-- From the project's root directory, run "php -S localhost:8000 -t public" (without the quotes)
+- From the project's root directory, run "php -S localhost:8000 -t public" (without the quotes.)

 ## Requirements